xomachine/metaevents/README.md

-# metaevents
+# Metaevents

-Metaevents is a factory for your own event libraries written in the Nim language.
+This library is designed as an alternative to the [events](http://nim-lang.org/docs/events.html) library with strong event type checking at compile time.

+The documentation can be found [here](https://xomachine.github.io/metaevents/).